Virtual Mini-Conferences

-The National Center for Rural Road Safety announces their inaugural ½ day, virtual, mini-conference on Applying the Safe System Approach for Rural.
-The mini-conference will be held on Wednesday, January 28, 2026 and will consist of three separate 1.5 hour sessions spaced 30 minutes apart.
-The mini-conference will be free and will be recorded and available as an archive on our website.
+The National Center for Rural Road Safety held its inaugural ½ day, virtual, mini-conference on Applying the Safe System Approach for Rural on Wednesday, January 28, 2026.
+It consisted of three separate 1.5 hour sessions spaced 30 minutes apart.

-In this portion of the mini-conference, you will learn the basics of the Safe System Approach for rural areas.
-This includes:
+In this portion of the mini-conference, attendees learned the basics of the Safe System Approach for rural areas.
+This included:

 • What the Safe System Approach is from both the traditional perspective (5 elements and 6 principles) and then from the public health pyramid perspective.